AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/acquire-token.md

 ### Always wait for promises to resolve

-All MSAL `acquireToken*` as well as `login*` APIs (which uses `acquireToken*` underneath) perform asynchronous operations and return promises.
+All MSAL `acquireToken*` as well as `login*` APIs perform asynchronous operations and return promises.
 You should always wait for these promises to resolve, even if you do not need the promise payload.

 ### Check for interaction status before interactive requests